If your marketing materials are full of errors they won’t buy from you.

 The ‘machine’ draws on data (previous translations) stored in the cloud and computer algorithms to generate translations.
 It uses different methods including statistics, grammar rules and prediction.
 Google Translate is something we are all familiar with and many of us have used.
 Google itself says that its translations are not intended to replace humans and offer no warranty as to accuracy reliability or correctness.

 And just as well, because when Chinese President Xi visited Burma, Facebook rendered his name as “Mr Shithole” from Burmese to English (via google).
 I’m sure you’ve seen similar embarrassing stories going viral due to translation clangers.

 Covid has put translation in the headlines for the wrong reasons

-Marketing your business is one thing, but poor translations can put lives at risk.
+Marketing your business to a Chinese audience is one thing, but poor translations can put lives at risk.
 During Covid, there have been almost daily instances of google and other poor translations misinforming or worse …

 “The vaccine is not required,” was mistranslated to “The vaccine is not necessary” in Spanish.

 How you can use Google Translate to help you